matthias-reis/carda-gatsby/content/articles/2022/05/dream-vision-founder-jan.md

 **Anne:** Hey!
 Thanks for taking the time for this interview!
 How are you doing at the moment?
 Congrats on your brand-new album, "Rêves"!
 It's wonderful!

 **Jan:** Hey!
 Thanks so much for your words.
-I am a little exhausted right now, but I am happy because all the hard work I did for the album seems to pay off.
+I am a little exhausted right now, but also happy because all the hard work I did for the album seems to pay off.

 **Anne:** Do you want to tell me the story behind it?
 Does it tell one?
 "Rêves" is French for dreaming.
 So I guess it's related to your band name?